localhost-international/cartographer/BUILDING.md

 ### Building for Apple Silicon

-When building on an M1 processor, some
+When building with an M1 processor, use the following:

 Install CocoaPods with:
 ```sudo arch -x86_64 gem install cocoapods```